Automatic Term Mapping (continued): Journals

-When searching by journal title, you must use the FULL journal title (the journal of cell biology).
+When searching by journal title (rather than by title abbreviation or ISSN), you must use the FULL journal title (the journal of cell biology).
 If you enter only a partial title (cell biology), you will not retrieve all citations from that journal.

 What if a journal name also maps to a MeSH heading -- cell, for example?
 PubMed will first check in the MeSH Translation Table, find all matches (in this case, the terms cells) and stop the mapping process.
 The search will also include [All Fields], therefore it will find the journal name, but the results will include many more citations than from the journal, Cell.

 Consider using the Single Citation Matcher or the Search Builder feature of Advanced Search to find journal titles if you are not sure of the complete title or if the title might be confused with subject terms.

 Searching for journal titles in the NLM Catalog will be covered in a later module of this course.